avill/raindrops_game/README.md

 Description
 ==============
-Raindrops will fall from the sky and must be caught by the catcher.
-If a raindrop touches the cathcer, it is caught.
-If a raindrop if caught, the score increases by one.
-If the raindrop touches the bottom of the screen, its game over.
+Catch the dwarves as they leap from the cliff!
+As the dwarves fall they must be caught by the eagle.
+Every time a dwarf is caught, the score increases by 1.
+If all 13 dwarves are caught, then the game is won.
+If one is not caught by the catcher then it is game over.
 Steps of Making the Game
 ========================
 1. Create raindrop